Chocolate makes everything better, be it a bar of creamy Dove or one of these terrific chocolate chip desserts.

 But their secret is to add cocoa powder into the cookie dough for a boost of flavor.

-Starbucks has a reputation for making incredible drinks, but with high prices.
+Starbucks makes incredible drinks, but they come with high prices.

 Some days, I can’t resist the urge to pull into the drive-through on my way home, but my wallet doesn’t always allow it.